Each year, the Governor of Ohio appoints one new student trustee to serve a two-year term as a full voting member of the

 About the Role

 The Board of Trustees is the highest level of governance at Ohio State.
 It serves as the chief fiduciary and strategic body of the university, and its decisions ultimately shape the future of Ohio State and directly impact students, faculty and staff.
-The board consists of 20 members: 15 voting Ohio residents, two voting student trustees (one graduate or professional and one undergraduate) and three non-voting charter trustees (non-Ohio residents).
-All members, except for the charter trustees, are appointed by the governor of Ohio.
+The board consists of up to 20 members: 15 voting Ohio residents, two voting student trustees (one graduate or professional and one undergraduate) and up to three non-voting charter trustees who are non-Ohio residents.
+All members, except for charter trustees, are appointed by the governor of Ohio.

 The student trustees each serve two-year terms, attend all board meetings and executive sessions, and vote at the committee and board levels.
 There are approximately four multi-day board meetings per year, plus additional off-cycle meetings and an annual board retreat.
 As a trustee, the selected student will be expected to attend all functions, stay up-to-date on campus, higher education and national news, and be able to balance this responsibility with other personal and academic commitments.

 Each applicant must:

 - Be an Ohio resident (see details below)